SymfonyCasts/api-platform3/sfcasts/ep2-security/stimulus-values.md

 serializer to transform into JSON: it just uses `json_encode()`.
 And that's not good enough.

-So, we need to serialize it ourselves.
+So, we need to serialize this ourselves.
 To do that, open `src/Controller/MainController.php`.
 Here's the controller that renders that template.
 Autowire a service called `NormalizerInterface` and then pass a variable into our template called `userData` set to `$normalizer->normalize()`.
 Oh, but we need the